ch-stark/blog1506/acm/README2.md

 ## Conclusion

 In this blog and the previous blog we have shown how various tools from the RHACM toolbox can be used to build a non-trivial solution based on an open hybrid cloud architecture.
-The benefit of doing so is higher levels of availability and scalability, and independence from any specific cloud vendors APIs.
+The benefits of doing so include higher levels of availability and scalability, and independence from cloud vendors APIs.